osa-ora/simple_java_amq/README.md

 - Create ConfigMap/Secret

-Now we need to create ConfigMap and Secrets for our applicatons.
-If you didnt' change the username and password, then you can just update the broker URL, you can get it from the service name "amq-broker-sample-all-0-svc" (if you didn't change the broker name as per the previous step).
+Now we need to create ConfigMap and Secrets for our application.
+If you didn't' change the username and password, then you can just update the broker URL, you can get it from the service name "amq-broker-sample-all-0-svc" (if you didn't change the broker name as per the previous step).

 ```
 oc create configmap amq-settings --from-literal  amq.url="tcp://${service_ip}:61616" -n amq